Valérie Hayer: Renew Europe leadership, 2024–present

 In January 2024, Hayer was elected to succeed Séjourné as leader of Renew Europe, then the parliament’s third-largest political grouping.
 At 37 years, she became the youngest-ever liberal parliamentary leader as well as the first female one since Simone Veil.
-On February 29, 2024, Hayer confirmed being named head of the “Need for Europe” list of the presidential majority for the 2024 European elections.
+On 29 February 2024, Hayer confirmed being named head of the “Need for Europe” list of the presidential majority for the 2024 European elections.

 In the June 2024 European Parliament election, Hayer led the Ensemble (political coalition) formed by Emmanuel Macron as part of Renaissance (French political party) to a second-place finish, with 14.86% of the French national votes.

 Political positions

 Foreign policy

 In March 2024, Hayer criticized Marine Le Pen and Viktor Orban for their relationships with Russian president Vladimir Putin, accusing them of appeasement.
 During the 2024 State visits by Xi Jinping to France, Serbia and Hungary, she stated that the persecution of Uyghurs in China could be considered genocide and that Europe had been "too naive" in its relations with China.

+In June 2026 Hayer opted for the EU to be more indulgent with its accession rules in an opinion piece with the Guardian.
+She stated that the EU cannot run efficiently on the principle of unanimity, which allows one country to veto decisions for whole Union.
+In the case of Iceland she opted to ease the Common Fisheries Policy to win the country as a member of the European Union.

+Conflicts over Hungary

+In July 2024 Hayer attacked the Hungarian Prime Minister, Viktor Orbán, because he went to the Kremlin to talk to the Russian president, Vladimir Putin, to finish the war in Ukraine.
+Hayer, the leader of the liberal Renew Europe group called on the European Council to examine all means to stop Hungary's rotating EU presidency.